Building Your Own Trusted Execution Environments Using FPGA: Architecture

 \subsection{\sysname Overview}

 Figure~\ref{fig:BYOTee} presents an overview of the architecture and workflow of the \sysname framework.
-The \sysname tools and codebase mainly include the \hbuilder, \firmware, and \SSAPacker.
-During the development stage, the \hbuilder generates synthesizer commands, e.g., Tcl, based on the SSA's needs specified in the developer's hardware description JSON input.
-Then, the SoC FPGA vendor-provided synthesizer, e.g., Xilinx Vivado~\cite{vivvado}, Intel Quartus Prime~\cite{quartus}, generates the bitstream file using the synthesizer commands.
-The developer can customize the \firmware by only including the needed source code and writing the SSA source codes, which are compiled with the corresponding compiler for the softcore CPU, e.g., \verb|mb-gcc| for MicroBlaze.
-The bitstream and \firmware binary are encrypted, signed, and packed by the vendor-provided merger, e.g., \verb|UpdateMEM| from Xilinx, into a protected FPGA image.
+The \sysname tools and codebase mainly include the \hbuilder, \hwloader for the \modelb, \firmware, and \SSAPacker.
+During the development stage, the \hbuilder generates synthesizer commands based on the SSA's needs specified in the developer's hardware description JSON input.
+Then, the vendor-provided synthesizer, e.g., Xilinx Vivado~\cite{vivvado}, Intel Quartus Prime~\cite{quartus}, generates the bitstream file using the synthesizer commands.
+The bitstream and \firmware binary are encrypted, signed, and packed by the vendor-provided merger, e.g., \verb|UpdateMEM| from Xilinx, into a protected bitstream.
 The SSA binary is encrypted, signed, and packed by the \SSAPacker into a protected SSA.
-At boot-time, the bitstream is loaded onto the FPGA.
-As a result, multiple enclaves are created, and the corresponding \firmware starts running.
+When the bitstream is loaded onto the FPGA, multiple enclaves can be created and \firmware starts running.
 Then, an untrusted application can trigger the loading of a protected SSA into an enclave.

-\sysname meets \emph{G1}, \emph{G2}, \emph{G3}, \emph{G4}, and \emph{G5} by configuring the FPGA to build enclaves. \sysname constructs enclaves with softcore CPUs, which provide general-purpose computing environments (\emph{G1}).
-The \firmware includes the standard C libraries and connected peripheral HAL libraries for SSAs to invoke at run-time.
-Each enclave has its own set of hardware (\emph{G2}), including softcore CPU, e.g., MicroBlaze, UltraSPARC, etc., Block RAM, and peripherals.
-With FPGA routing, these hardware resources within an enclave are connected together but isolated from the hardcore system and other enclaves (\emph{G3}).
-The softcore CPU in an enclave is not time-shared with the hardcore system and other enclaves, mitigating the cache side-channel attacks (\emph{G3}).
-No additional hardware modules, such as debuggers, can be connected to an enclave unless it is explicitly specified by the developer (\emph{G4}).
-The connections among these resources are also physically isolated from the hardcore system and other enclaves, preventing eavesdropping and tampering (\emph{G5}).
+\sysname meets \emph{G1}, \emph{G3}, \emph{G4}, \emph{G5}, and \emph{G6} by configuring the FPGA to build enclaves.
+Enclaves are constructed with softcore CPUs, which provide a general-purpose computing environment (\emph{G3}).
+Each enclave has its own set of hardware (\emph{G4}), including a softcore CPU (e.g., MicroBlaze, UltraSPARC), Block RAM, and peripherals.
+Using FPGA routing, these hardware resources within an enclave are connected together, but isolated from the hard-core system and other enclaves (\emph{G5}).
+The softcore CPU in an enclave is not time-shared with the hard-core system and other enclaves, mitigating cache side-channel attacks (\emph{G5}).
+No additional hardware modules, such as debuggers, can be connected to an enclave unless explicitly specified by the developer (\emph{G1}).
+Furthermore, all connections among these resources are isolated at the circuit level from the hard-core system and other enclaves, preventing eavesdropping and tampering (\emph{G6}).